Skin whitening: South East Asia

+South Asia

 In South Asia, the colour of one's skin determined social status as it implied the circumstances of one's positionality.
 While pale skin suggested being away from the sun, darker skin signified the result of working in external conditions.
 With colonial influence from Britain's occupation, there was a distinction in superiority and inferiority.
 With those in power attributing pale complexions, there was an association tied among class and position.
 The South Asian film industry was a contributing factor from colonialism in the reinforcement of these narratives.
 Turmeric was a used ingredient in lightening skin tone complexion to be seen as desirable.

+Middle East

+Skin lightening is a common practice among women in several Middle Eastern countries, most notably Jordan and Saudi Arabia.
+This practice has been attributed to a perceived association between light skin and beauty, as well as marriage and employment opportunities.

 Europe

 Skin whitening practices have been documented in ancient Greece and Rome.
 Bleaching cosmetics often incorporated white lead carbonate and mercury as lightening agents.
 These products were ultimately known to cause skin erosion.

 Skin whitening was frequently documented during the Elizabethan era.
 Queen Elizabeth's own usage of skin lighteners became a prominent standard of beauty.
-Additionally, according to medieval historians, light skin was an indicator of aristocracy and higher socioeconomic class, as laborers were more frequently exposed to outdoor sunlight.
+According to medieval historians, light skin was an indicator of aristocracy and higher socioeconomic class, as laborers were more frequently exposed to outdoor sunlight.
 Men and women lightened their skin superficially and chemically, using white powder and Venetian ceruse, respectively.
 Venetian ceruse consisted of a lead and vinegar mixture, known to cause hair loss, skin corrosion, muscle paralysis, tooth deterioration, blindness, and premature aging.
 Venetian ceruse was also reported as a source of lead poisoning.
 Lye and ammonia, found in other skin whiteners, compounded the toxic effects of lead.
 Other practices done in the name of skin whitening included washing one's face in urine and ingesting wafers of arsenic.